Google Tag Manager

 if (window.Loamly) Loamly.pageview();Troubleshooting

-- Tag not firing — check that the All Pages trigger is attached and the tag is not paused
+- Tag not firing — check that the trigger is attached and the tag is not paused

 - No data in dashboard — wait 2 minutes, then verify your domain matches the workspace domain in Loamly settings